mmatteo-hub/RT2_Assignment1/README.md

 breathe_default_members = ('members', 'undoc-members')
 ```
 to set the project output ([*_build*](https://github.com/mmatteo-hub/RT2_Assignment1/tree/sphinx/assignment/_build) folder).
+The complete file can be found [here](https://github.com/mmatteo-hub/RT2_Assignment1/blob/sphinx/assignment/conf.py).

 ## <img src="https://user-images.githubusercontent.com/62358773/158230379-3c1a609e-e437-4c90-9f94-90f70d162e8a.png" width="5%" height="5%"> Directory organization
 Inside this project the *destination directory* there is the [`_build`](https://github.com/mmatteo-hub/RT2_Assignment1/tree/sphinx/assignment/_build) folder where we can find the three other directories [`html`](https://github.com/mmatteo-hub/RT2_Assignment1/tree/sphinx/assignment/_build/html) and [`xml`](https://github.com/mmatteo-hub/RT2_Assignment1/tree/sphinx/assignment/_build/xml) and [`doctrees`](https://github.com/mmatteo-hub/RT2_Assignment1/tree/sphinx/assignment/_build/doctrees).

 ## <img src="https://user-images.githubusercontent.com/62358773/158228247-fe97068d-5dbd-431b-bc88-2f3b16f7dd63.png" width="5%" height="5%"> HTML result for the documentation

+Here it is explained how to visualize the output of the *HTML* documentation; remember that we are talking when we are in our Docker image in this case.

-By double-clicking on *index.html* inside the [`html`](https://github.com/mmatteo-hub/RT2_Assignment1/tree/sphinx/assignment/_build/html) directory (or by opening it with a browser) we can see the result of the documentation provided by the Doxygen tool.
+By double-clicking on *index.html* inside the [`html`](https://github.com/mmatteo-hub/RT2_Assignment1/tree/sphinx/assignment/_build/html) directory (or by opening it with a browser) we can see the result of the documentation provided by the Sphinx tool.